 That’s what one of the non-quitters told me during my research.

-Those who never quit exercise every day, they moderate their consumption of junk food, they drink alcohol in moderation, they avoid fast food restaurants, they floss every day and most don’t smoke cigarettes.
+Those who never quit exercise every day, moderate their consumption of junk food, drink alcohol in moderation, avoid fast food restaurants, floss every day and most don’t smoke cigarettes.

 Those who never quit have made a habit of overcoming their fears.

 They are not superstitious and believe they can overcome any obstacle that is put in their way.

 14. They Are Persistent